teaching-on-testbeds/eval-loop-chi/snippets/create_server.md

 ::: {.cell .markdown}

-We will use bring up a `m1.medium` flavor server with the `CC-Ubuntu24.04` disk image.
+We will bring up a `m1.medium` flavor VM instance with the `CC-Ubuntu24.04` disk image.

 > **Note**: the following cell brings up a server only if you don't already have one with the same name!
 (Regardless of its error state.)
 If you have a server in ERROR state already, delete it first in the Horizon GUI before you run this cell.